-Most experts agree that the answer is a resounding NO. While yes, herpes is a virus that affects the genital area (the vulvas and vagina in women and the penis in men), it does not seem to cross over into other reproductive areas and has little if any affect on a man’s sperm production nor a woman’s ability to conceive.
+Most experts agree that the answer is a resounding NO. While yes, herpes is a virus that affects the genital area (the vulva and vagina in women and the penis in men), it does not seem to cross over into other reproductive areas and has little if any effect on a man’s sperm production nor a woman’s ability to conceive.
 It does offer its own unique problems however when it comes to conception and pregnancy.

-No, herpes doesn’t impede conception but it make it more difficult in one respect: the fact that during an outbreak partners are encouraged to steer clear of close intimate contact, which could limit your “availability” during the most crucial baby-making time of the month.
+No, herpes doesn’t impede conception but it makes it more difficult in one respect: the fact that during an outbreak partners are encouraged to steer clear of close intimate contact, which could limit your “availability” during the most crucial baby-making time of the month.
 Still, most outbreaks are relatively short lived and a couple with active herpes should be able to try again to conceive within a month or two once all signs of lesions have dissipated.

-Most commonly characterized by its tell-tale blisters and burning and itching in the genital area, the herpes simplex virus is easily transmitted from partner to partner, and therefore could be transmitted to a baby during delivery should an outbreak occur.
+Back to fertility impact, the herpes simplex virus is easily transmitted from partner to partner during an outbreak, and therefore could be transmitted to a baby during delivery should an outbreak occur.
 Under these circumstances, most obstetricians would encourage the mother to undergo a caesarean section just to safeguard the baby’s health.
 Others argue that that precaution isn’t even necessary.

 Still, when no open lesions are present, it is agreed that a completely natural vaginal birth can take place with no ill effects to either mother or baby.
 As a matter of fact, research has shown that a mother with herpes has antibodies in her blood which the baby receives during the course of the pregnancy that helps to protect the baby from getting the virus even if it comes in contact with herpes either in the womb or during the delivery process.

 There are two exceptions to this finding however, that could harm a fetus, thus causing a miscarriage or stillbirth: